 It seems to be a Catch-22.
-If your congregation is older, the way to reach younger families is to have younger families in your church.
+If you have an aging church, the way to reach younger families is to have younger families in your church.
 But the reason the congregation is older is because it has few or no younger families.

 I have seen this played out on numerous occasions.
 A young family visits a church.
 They notice there are only older adults in the worship services.
 The young family decides not to return as they surmise there are few opportunities for younger adults and their children.